Student-centric advice and objective recommendations

 Does class rank matter for college admissions?

-According to a recent report from NACAC, class rank is considered among the “next most important factors” for college admissions after GPA, test scores, grades, and strength of curriculum.
-However, in practice the importance of class rank will vary from college to college.
+Class rank was once considered among the next most important factors for college admissions after GPA, test scores, grades, and strength of curriculum.
+However, according to the National Association for College Admission Counseling (NACAC), over 50% of high schools do not report class rankings.

 Selective private colleges tend to view class rank as less important.
 These colleges place more emphasis on personal essays, recommendations, leadership experience, and individual talents.
 However, most large public schools (and many scholarship programs) still require applicants to report class rank.
 Large colleges and universities rely on this information to help sort through the high volume of applications received.